 If you buy any new products especially for the trip I’d recommend trying everything at home first.
 From suncreams to insect repellents and bite creams, it’s worth checking in advance for any sensitivities or allergies.

 - 7 x t-shirts.
 Ed wore and washed them all.
-It’s helpful when Airbnbs have washing machines.
+It’s helpful when an Airbnb has a washing machine.

 - 1 thin jumper